Spain's Carabineros: The World's Most Expensive Prawn

 Renowned for their arresting, unchanging bright red hue—both raw and cooked—these prawns stand out not just for their color but also for their robust flavor, which is richer and deeper than many other shrimp varieties.

-Their unique attributes and limited distribution make them a sought-after delicacy in gourmet circles.
+Their unique attributes and limited distribution make them most sought-after shrimp delicacy in gourmet circles.

 These prawns wear many titles: